-ific) and with the Alaska Department of Transportation (ADOT) have been more recent, but show the potential in becoming a focal point for the development of an enhanced statewide observational network.
+ADOT) are more recent, but show potential for becoming a focal point for the development of an enhanced statewide observational network.
 GW Scientific (GW) has established a series of primarily hydrologic stations in interior Alaska, with the bulk of these stations in the Fairbanks vicinity.
 With the addition of some sensors and a few additional stations strategically placed to supplement the existing observations, a first cut at a mesonet of stations in Fairbanks will be realized.
-GW has also been instrumental in the forging of the partnership with the ADOT, which is implementing a network of Road Weather Information Systems (RWIS) using both state and federal funds.
-UAF is contributing supplemental instrumentation to several of these stations to allow them to be more useful for ingest in and validation of meteorological models such as the modified MM5 system to be discussed in the next section.
+ADOT is implementing a network of Road Weather Information Systems (RWIS) using both state and federal funds.
+We are contributing supplemental instrumentation to several of these stations to allow them to be more useful for ingest in and validation of the Arctic MM5 system to be discussed in the next section.

 As of this writing, we are in discussions to find ways of extending these partnerships in the development of an expanded statewide mesoscale surface observation network, with the ultimate goal of developing a facility similar to MESOWEST (Horel et al 2002) at the University of Utah.
 Such a system may eventually include observations of ocean as well as atmospheric properties given the clear importance of the state of the ocean for the marine atmospheric environment that surrounds Alaska.
-Progress on these fronts will be reported in future papers.

-3. Interface Design
+3. Web Interface